sryanshin/srshin/README.md

-As of April 2022, I will be a postdoc researcher at Cornell University.
+I am a postdoc researcher at Cornell University.
 My research interests lie in innovation, in particular, causes and implications of inventor mobility and scientific knowledge transfer.
 I obtained my Ph.D. and master in Engineering from Seoul National University.
 Before, I obtained my B.S. in Mechanical Engineering from University of California, Los Angeles.

 You can find my CV [here](https://www.dropbox.com/s/eyxn3ztz04z3zc9/ShinCVJanuary2022.pdf?dl=0).